Uberspace/lab/source/guide_code-server.rst

 .. note::

     Be aware that almost all configuration of code-server_ happens via command line arguments and so in this file.
 You can see all available command line arguments when running code-server_ with the ``--help`` argument.
+For example, you can disable telemetry by adding ``--disable-telemetry``.

 Create ``~/etc/services.d/code-server.ini`` with the following content.
 Make sure to `<password>` with your password.